caseif/LightBox/README.md

 </dependencies>
 ```

+Also note that LightBox will either need to be shadowed into your built JAR, or
+otherwise placed in the `mods` folder so that it is available at runtime.

 Optionally, create a default configuration on your classpath.
 If your plugin has
 the ID `foo`, then configuration `bar/quux.conf` should be placed at
 `foo/bar/quux.conf`